Lluc24/multiagent-RL/README.md

 To reproduce the experiments described in the report, run the following commands:

 ### Experiment 1
-On the second terminal (with wandb-env activated), run each commando below for experimenting with the four different solution concepts:
+On the second terminal (with wandb-env activated), run each command below for experimenting with the four different solution concepts:

 #### 1. Pareto solution concept